-

 CO2 Fuel Combustion/CO2 Emissions

-In 2021, the US administration has pledged to reduce the country's GHG emissions by 50-52% below 2005 levels by 2030.
-This target was included in the country's updated NDC in 2022, with an intermediate goal of-26-28% below 2005 levels in 2025; this is twice more ambitious than the objective set in the first NDC.
-In 2016, the US (representing around 18% of global GHG emissions) formally ratified the Paris agreement on climate change.
-The Trump administration withdrew from the Agreement in 2020, but President Biden recommitted to the Agreement in 2021.
+In 2021, the US administration pledged to reduce the country's GHG emissions by 50-52% below 2005 levels by 2030, including LULUCF and agriculture.
+This target was included in the country's updated NDC in 2022, with an intermediate goal of 26-28% below 2005 levels in 2025; this is two times more ambitious than the objective set in the first NDC.
+In 2016, the US (representing around 18% of global GHG emissions) formally ratified the Paris agreement on climate change in 2021, after its withdrawal by the Trump administration in 2020.